Prostate gland & seminal vesicles

 Board review style question #2

-2. The patient is cured with prostatectomy alone
+2. Patient is cured with prostatectomy alone

 Board review style answer #2